interfyre/av-dl/README.md

     No supported JavaScript runtime could be found.

-Run options 10 then 11 in that order to install yt-dlp-ejs and Deno.
+Run option 11 first (Deno), then option 10 (yt-dlp-ejs).
+Deno must be installed before yt-dlp-ejs or the install will fail.